-The following pollutants were analyzed in the program area: PM2.5, PM10, NO2, SO2, O3 and CO.
+The following pollutants were analyzed in the program area: PM2.5, PM10, NO2, SO2, O3,CO, Pb aerosol, C6H6, PAHs, Cd aerosol, Ni, As aerosol.

-Following the analysis of the values of the pollutants in the program area, it is found that there were partial exceedances in 5 of the 6 pollutants analyzed, depending on the period analyzed for each one.
+Following the analysis of the values of the pollutants in the program area, it is found that there were partial exceedances, depending on the period analyzed.

-- The PM2.5 indicator in 2017 exceeded the annual allowable limit of 25 μ g / m3 in the south of Vrasta district, and on a smaller area in Montana and Veliko Tarnovo. - The PM10 indicator exceeded the annual allowable limit of 40 μg / m3, also in the south of Vrasta district. - In the analyzed period 2013-2019, the NO_2 indicator registered two exceedances of the annual limit value of 40 μg / m^3 , in the Pleven district, registering the values of 43.88 μg / m^3 and 41.64 μg / m^3 .
-Also in Romania, the annual limit was exceeded, in 2017 in Dolj County reaching the annual value of 41.01 μg / m^3 .
-In general, high concentrations of NO_2 in the air are caused by the road transport sector, and in urban areas they are more intense, so the population is exposed to environmental concentrations of NO_2 . - The O3 indicator registered in 2017 exceedances of the average daily value of 8 hours of 20 μg / m3 in the north of Mehedinţi county, in the north and partially in the south of Dolj county, but also on a small area in the northeast of Constanţa county.
-In the area of the program in Bulgaria there were overruns only in the southeast of the Veliko Tarnovo district.
+- In the Bulgarian part of the program territory the PM10 indicator exceeds the average annual norm for protection of human health of 40 $\mu$ g /m3 in 2019 on the territory of municipality of Vidin.
+Exceedance of the indicator was not established in the next two years 2020 and 2021. - - The indicator of benzo (a) pyrene exceeds the average annual norm of 1 ng / m3 in 2019 in the municipality of Montana. - In the analyzed period 2013-2019, the NO2 indicator registered two exceedances of the annual limit value of 40 $\mu$ g / m, in Dolj County (2017) reaching the annual value of 41.01 $\mu$ g / m.
+In general, high concentrations of NO2 in the air are caused by the road transport sector, and in urban areas they are more intense, so the population is exposed to environmental concentrations of NO2. - The O3 indicator registered in 2017 exceedances of the average daily value of 8 hours of 20 μg / m in the north of Mehedinți county, in the north and partially in the south of Dolj county, but also on a small area in the northeast of Constanța county.
 At European level, the concentration of O3 in the atmosphere increases from north to south, which is why in the south of Europe there are higher values, because to increase the concentration of O3 lighter is needed.
 And compared to other pollutants, ozone has a higher concentration in rural areas compared to urban ones.
 The highest values for ozone are recorded on days characterized by solar radiation and high temperatures.
 According to the "Plan for Maintaining Air Quality in Dolj County 2020-2025", no specific sources of pollution leading to the formation of O3 have been identified.
-In 2017 there were two exceedances of the limit value, and in the following year only one exceedance - In the analyzed period 2013-2019, the CO indicator exceeded the maximum daily value of 8-hour averages of 10 mg / m3, in 2014 registering in the Ruse district 10.31 mg / m3, in 2015 in Giurgiu County 12.14 mg / m3, Dolj 10.78 and in the Pleven district 11.10 mg / m3, and in 2016 it reached a concentration of 10.08 mg / m3.
+In 2017 there were two exceedances of the limit value, and in the following year only one exceedance - In the analyzed period 2013-2019, the CO indicator exceeded the maximum daily value of 8-hour averages of 10 mg / m, in 2015 in Giurgiu County 12.14 mg / m3, Dolj 10.78 mg / m3.
 In general, the increase of CO concentration is found in urban areas at peak hours or depending on the wind direction in industrial areas.

-Figure no. 3-47 Annual average for the PM2.5 indicator in 2017
+Figure no. 3-46 Annual average for the PM2.5 indicator in 2017

-Figure no. 3-48 Annual average for the PM10 indicator in 2017
+Figure no. 3-47 Annual average for the PM10 indicator in 2017

-Figure no. 3-49 Daily average for the SO_2 indicator in 2013-2019
+Figure no. 3-48 Daily average for the SO2 indicator in 2013-2019

-Figure no. 3-50 Maximum daily 8 hour mean for the O3 indicator in 2017
+Figure no. 3-49 Maximum daily 8 hour mean for the O3 indicator in 2017

-Figure no. 3-51 Annual average for the NO2 indicator in 2013-2019
+Figure no. 3-50 Annual average for the NO2 indicator in 2013-2019

-Figure no. 3-52 Maximum daily 8 hour mean for the CO indicator in 2013-2019 period
+Figure no. 3-51 Maximum daily 8 hour mean for the CO indicator in 2013-2019 period